East Valley Institute of Technology

-The East Valley Institute of Technology (EVIT) is a public school district serving the eastern portion of the Phoenix, Arizona metro area.
+The East Valley Institute of Technology (EVIT) is a public school district serving the eastern portion of the Phoenix, Arizona metro area in Maricopa and Pinal counties.
 It is a joint technological education district with programs are available to students at the member high schools.
 EVIT serves 10th, 11th, and 12th grade students from the sending districts that meet class prerequisites.

 Accreditation

 The East Valley Institute of Technology is accredited by the North Central Association Commission on Accreditation and School Improvement.

 Campuses

 Dr. A. Keith Crandell (Main) Campus

 The main campus, which opened in 1999, and is located at 1601 W. Main Street, was renamed the Dr. A. Keith Crandell Campus in December 2011.
 It is located in west Mesa near Main Street and Dobson adjacent to the METRO light rail at Longmore/Main.

-It spans 65 acres, features more than 15 buildings, and houses the Administrative and District offices along with Adult & Continuing Education.
+It spans 65 acres, includes more than 15 buildings, and houses the Administrative and District offices along with Adult & Continuing Education.